Saptashrungi: Features

 It is believed that the Devi Mahatmya, a sacred book which extols the greatness of Devi and her exploits, was composed at this place by the sage Markandeya.
 He performed rigorous penance on a hill opposite the one where the Devi resides; it is now named after him.

 It is said that there is one flag which is said to be hoisted at the top of the mountain where Saptashrungi Devi's temple is situated.
 It is said that the headman of the village of Burigaon climbs up the hill on Full Moon day in the month of April.
 On that day, at sunrise in the morning he hoists a flag.
 The path which he used to climb up and down is kept a secret.
 It is also said that any person who tries to know this route will lose his eyesight.

 During the descent from the temple complex there is a cave on the Mahonidri Mountain, which according to the local myth is from where the goddess Saptashhringi, after defeating the demons, disappeared.

-The work of conserving the idol of Shri Saptashrungi Devi, which is half of the three and a half Shaktipeeths, was going on since July 21, 2022 and was completed after around 45 days.
+The work of conserving the idol of Shri Saptashrungi Devi, which is half of the three and a half Shakta pithas, was going on since July 21, 2022 and was completed after around 45 days.
 In the process, approximately 2000 kilograms of sindoor was removed from the idol due to which the very ancient and self-styled form of the idol of Shri Saptashrungi Devi came to the fore.
-On September 8, 2022 the Prana Pratishtha ceremony of the idol of Shri Saptashrungi Devi was held.
+On September 8, 2022, the Prana Pratishtha ceremony of the idol of Shri Saptashrungi Devi was held.
 On this occasion, the ornaments of the goddess were worshiped in the trust office and a procession of ornaments was taken out.
-The temple was opened for the devotees from the first day of the Navaratri festival i.e. 26 September, 2022.
+The temple was opened for the devotees from the first day of the Navaratri festival i.e. 26 September 2022.